This studio is training Colorado’s next generation of breakdancers

 Photo: Peter Vo, Rocky Mountain PBS

-Before opening his studio, Flaws spent several years teaching English and dance in Korea, Costa Rica and Cambodia.
+Before opening his studio, Flaws spent several years teaching English and dance in Korea, Panama and Cambodia.
 He saw how breaking empowered his students abroad and decided to open Bboy Factory to give children in Colorado that same experience.

 Flaws said Colorado has traditionally been isolated from large breaking communities in cities like New York, Los Angeles and Chicago.
 The connections Flaws had made outside of Colorado allowed him to connect the studio, and Denver, with the global scene.